michaelwangcode/self-driving-car/README.md

 Lastly, the animate function in the main class is updated so the car is centered on the screen as it drives.

+## Part 3: Artificial Sensors

+In Part 3 of the project, the sensors for the car are defined.

+The sensors are a set of straight lines, called rays, that shoot out from the front of the car.

+The ray count, length and angles are adjustable.

+When a ray intersects with the border of the road, it changes colour to indicate there is contact.